cnumr/ecoindex_cli/README.md

 </details>

-> This makes an analysis with a screen resolution of 1920x1080px by default and uses maximum 5 threads
+> This makes an analysis with a screen resolution of 1920x1080px by default

 ### Set the output file